 3. Ask for permission from your IT/Office 365 Admin

 Teams is a part of Office 365.
-This means that any Office 365 security group set up to limit users from creating Office 365 Groups will carry over to Teams.
+Any Office 365 security group set up to limit users from creating Office 365 Groups will carry over to Teams.

 So, there’s a big chance to discover that the admin has restricted Office 365 team creation to security group members.
 That’s why you most likely need to ask for permission from your IT/Office 365 admin to change the security group settings for your organization.

-Global administrators don’t have an option to create new teams in Teams application or web portal.
+Global administrators don’t have the option to create new teams in the Teams application or web portal.
 That’s why they need to reach out for help.
-If no such settings were ever made, then the other two viable solutions come into play.
+If no such settings were ever made, the other two viable solutions come into play.

-Do you know any other things you can do to make sure that creating a team in Microsoft Teams works like a breeze?
+Do you know any other things you can do to ensure that creating a team in Microsoft Teams works like a breeze?
 Use the comments area below to share them with other readers.